MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **calendar_apps_count** - Indicates the number of calendar apps present on the user's device to help us detect issues related to calendar apps

-- **drawer_type** - Indicates the drawer type: calendar, mail or zero query to help us detect issues related to the drawer type
+- **drawer_type** - Indicates the drawer type: calendar, mail, or zero query to help us detect issues related to the drawer type

 - **dwell_time** - Indicates the amount of time the user spent navigating the drawer before taking an action such as selecting the folder.